jsmontesinos/angular-javaee-rest-test/README.md

 To compile the application we need to run 'grunt build' in the client-ajrtest folder.
 This result in a new 'dist' folder inside.
 Then we must run 'mvn package' on the server-ajrtest folder to produce the war.
 By last, we need to have a postgres database (script to create it is supplied in sql folder) and a Java EE application server to host the war.
 I have tested it in Apache Tomee server.

+## Using the app

+The application is trivial to use.
+In the main page you can see a list of contacts, each one can be edited or deleted with buttons on the right.
+There is a button to create new contact too.
+Delete contact shows a confirm dialog previusly.
+Edit contact opens an inline form just below the contact row.
+On the contact edit / create form, the save button is disabled until form is valid.